karel-brinda/Phylign/readme.md

 Remove the default test files in the `queries/` directory and copy or symlink your queries.
 The supported input formats are FASTA and FASTQ, possibly gzipped.

-### Step 2: Adjust configuration of your type of search
+### Step 2: Adjust configuration for your type of search

 Edit the `config.yaml` file.
 All the options are documented directly there.